deven769/chat-hub/backend/README.md

  	in a default room (which is static).
 Message sent by authenticated user is saved to sqlite database for data persistance.

- 	Frontend uses html, css and javascript which can be access at http://localhost:3000 in browser.
+ 	Frontend uses html, css and javascript which can be access by opening index.html in browser.